bias/bane/README.md

     ok
 ```

 That's it.
-We flushed the messages we recieved (at the shell process) and noticed that we recieved one every second, which makes since, because our model has a single cell recieving input at 60Hz and with a threshold of 60 units (whatever our neurotransmitter quanta is).
+We flushed the messages we recieved (at the shell process) and noticed that we recieved one every second (in the time tuple {hour, min, sec}), which makes since, because our model has a single cell recieving input at 60Hz and with a threshold of 60 units (whatever our neurotransmitter quanta is).

 # Big TODOs